Derpumu/Pacifist/.test/scenarios.md

 Settings: default
 Test:
 - Shields and Walls available regardless of settings
+- new game does not crash

-## Krastorio 2
+## 248k
-Mods: none
+Mods:
-Settings:
-- remove-walls OFF
+- 248k
 Test:
-- laser tech removed
-- light and heavy armor removed
-- walls are prerequisite of spidertron and tank
+- load test game and start new game does not crash

 ## AngelBobs